timofurrer/w1thermsensor/README.md

 ### From PIP

-This possibility is supported on all distributions:
+To install the W1Thermsensor python module, this possibility is supported on all distributions:

     pip install w1thermsensor

+The `w1thermsensor` command has additional dependencies.
+In order to ensure `w1thermsensor` works properly, also install additional dependencies using the following command:

+    pip install "w1thermsensor[CLI]"

 *Note: maybe root privileges are required*